Official: White House Didn't Want to Tell Seniors Not to Fly

 For most people, the flu-like viral illness causes only mild or moderate symptoms, such as fever and cough.
 But — like the flu — it can cause pneumonia and be much more lethal to people made frail by old age and by conditions that make it harder for their bodies to fight infections.

-Some experts this week said clearer and louder guidance should be made to vulnerable people, so they take every possible step to avoid settings where they might more easily become infected.
+Some experts said they've been hoping for clearer and louder guidance from the government, to prod vulnerable people to take every possible step to avoid settings where they might more easily become infected.

 “The clear message to people who fit into those categories is; ‘You ought to become a semi-hermit.
 You've got to really get serious in your personal life about social distancing, and in particular avoiding crowds of any kind,'” said Dr. William Schaffner, a Vanderbilt University expert on infectious diseases.